Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking: Evaluation of NDN's DDoS Resilience

-We first study FITT's performance against fake Interest (I-2) DDoS attack.
-As shown in Figure~\ref{fig:fake-attack}, initially, $P$ only receives Interests from legitimate clients (green dotdash line).
-After second 3, attackers start the DDoS by sending I-2 Interests to $P$(the red dashed line goes to 6000 Interests/s).
-As depicted by the plot, FITT eliminate the DDoS traffic in seconds and $P$'s receiving traffic line soon merges the legitimate clients' outgoing traffic line, meaning good traffic from doesn't get affected.
-The effectiveness is because in fake Interest attack, FITT can accurately identify attackers and throttle their traffic flows under the specific prefix.
-Figure~\ref{fig:fake-percentage} shows that after FITT reaction, all the traffic received by $P$ is from legitimate clients.
+We first study \sysname's performance against Invalid Interest (Invalid) DDoS attack.
+As shown in Figure~\ref{fig:fake-attack}, initially, $P$ only receives Interests from legitimate clients (green dot-dashed line).
+After 3 seconds, attackers start the DDoS by sending Invalid Interests (the red dashed line) to $P$.
+As depicted by the plot, $P$'s incoming traffic line (blue solid line) immediately goes up after the attack but soon goes down and merge the legitimate clients' outgoing traffic line (green dotted line).
+Therefore, \sysname can eliminate the invalid Interest DDoS traffic in a short time.
+The effectiveness is because in invalid Interest DDoS attacks, \sysname can accurately identify attackers by \emph{InvalidNames} carried in feedback messages and throttle their attack traffic.
+Figure~\ref{fig:fake-percentage} shows that after \sysname reaction, all the traffic received by $P$ is from legitimate clients.